Rifampin, isoniazid, and pyrazinamide (Oral)

-Precautions While Using rifampin, isoniazid, and pyrazinamide
+Precautions while using rifampin, isoniazid, and pyrazinamide

-It is very important that your doctor check your progress at regular visits.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits.
+Blood and urine tests may be needed to check for unwanted effects.

 If your symptoms do not improve within 2 to 3 weeks, or if they become worse, check with your doctor.

-Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
+Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

-Stop using rifampin, isoniazid, and pyrazinamide and check with your doctor right away if you have joint pain, stiffness, or swelling; lower back, side, or stomach pain; or swelling of the feet or lower legs.
+Check with your doctor right away if you have joint pain, stiffness, or swelling, lower back, side, or stomach pain, or swelling of the feet or lower legs.
 These could be symptoms of an acute gout.

-If rifampin, isoniazid, and pyrazinamide causes you to feel very tired or very weak; or causes clumsiness; unsteadiness; a loss of appetite; nausea; numbness, tingling, burning, or pain in the hands and feet; or vomiting, stop taking it and check with your doctor immediately.
+Check with your doctor right away if you feel very tired or very weak, or if you have clumsiness, unsteadiness, loss of appetite, nausea, numbness, tingling, burning, or pain in the hands and feet, or vomiting.
 These may be early warning symptoms of more serious liver or nerve problems that could develop later.

 Rifampin, isoniazid, and pyrazinamide combination may cause blood problems.
 These problems may result in a greater chance of certain infections, slow healing, and bleeding of the gums.
 Therefore, you should be careful when using regular toothbrushes, dental floss, and toothpicks.
 Dental work should be delayed until your blood counts have returned to normal.
 Check with your medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment.

-If you develop a skin rash, hives, or any allergic reaction to rifampin, isoniazid, and pyrazinamide, stop taking the medicine and check with your doctor as soon as possible.
+If you develop a skin rash, hives, or any allergic reaction to this medicine, check with your doctor right away.

-Before you have any medical tests, tell the medical doctor in charge that you are taking rifampin, isoniazid, and pyrazinamide.
-The results of some tests may be affected by rifampin, isoniazid, and pyrazinamide.
+Before you have any medical tests, tell the medical doctor in charge that you are using this medicine.
+The results of some tests may be affected by this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

-rifampin, isoniazid, and pyrazinamide Side Effects
+Side Effects of rifampin, isoniazid, and pyrazinamide

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

-- Clumsiness or unsteadiness
+- clumsiness or unsteadiness